opeyemi-okunmuyide/power-bi-saas-subscription-cohort-analysis/README.md

 - Monthly Recurring Revenue (MRR)
 - Auto-Renew Status

+The dataset was selected because it closely matched the structure required for subscription cohort analysis while allowing the project to be completed using an independent public dataset.

 ---

-# Data Preparation - Power Query
+# Data Preparation (Power Query)

+The raw dataset was cleaned and transformed in Power Query to support cohort analysis and interactive reporting.

 The following transformations were completed: